meom-group/DCM/DOC/PortingNotes.md

 for testing purposes.
 This is a clear improvement with respect to previous versions of DCM (NEMODRAK).

 ### Code
+ NEMO_4.0 releases, uses a completly different directory tree for the file layout :

+> imagine a simple graph to show it

 ### Namelists